voxelbusters/product-website-template/docs/02-Setup/02-settings.md

 ## Access Settings

-To configure the Ads Kit settings for {{product}} , follow these steps:
+To configure the Ads Kit settings for  , follow these steps:

 1. Open your Unity project and navigate to the "Window" menu.